Why Self-service is Key to Cloud Adoption

 4. Get to market quicker, without compromising on security or best practices.

-Self-service development is a new paradigm that’s being recognized by businesses that are becoming increasingly more application-centric, moving away from infrastructure-centric thinking and human resource-focused outcomes.
+Self-service development is a new paradigm that’s being recognised by businesses that are becoming increasingly more application-centric, moving away from infrastructure-centric thinking and human resource-focused outcomes.

 Self-service development is a way to provide commodity configuration and automation that brings together all the security and best practices for a specific cloud service to a developer.
 This means development teams can consume specific cloud services simply and securely without cloud expertise or specialist cloud domain knowledge being within the team.